Features

 Concrete offers a lot of flexibility and ease of construction – making it an important road material.
 It is created by mixing cement, coarse aggregate, fine aggregate, water, and chemical admixtures (which make up 25-40% of concrete).

-In addition to reducing costs, concrete is popular among road builders due to its ability to extend the service life of a road.
+Other than reducing costs, concrete is popular among road builders because it can extend the service life of a road.

 It can also be used to raise the bearing capacity of existing pavement layers.